InspectorGadget/SQLDetector/README.md

 ---
+# Things to do before:
+- Make sure you edit your SQL Database parameters before you proceed.
+It's in "api/API.php"

 # How to use?
 - Simple!
 Open your "index.php" or your main heading site.
 Just add this on the top of all your code.
 On top of ```<html>```.